andres112/CloudComputing/project/README.md

 * The data persistence is possible to **MySql** RMDB
 * The user authentication is possible with **HTTP Basic Auth**
-* The optional goal about the DataBase indexis was successful implemented
 * All the ENV variables were created and configurated.
 * The service composed contains the following images: MySQL image version 5.7, PHPMyAdmin and the watches web service
+* The optional goal about the DataBase indexing was successful implemented
 * The optional goal about the HTTP expiration data is pending

 ### Test
 Before to the Docker part, the web service was tested in the in the swagger environment, this test was possible thanks to the _info_openapi_v1.yaml_ given by the Lecture professor.
 The test got successful result.

 [Test Link](https://editor.swagger.io/) (It is required to import the _info_openapi_v1.yaml_ file)